 Are you choosing the best dog food for your dog?
-Be prepared with the knowledge you are providing the best possible choice for your unique individual dog!
+Be prepared with the knowledge you are providing the best possible choice for your unique dog.

 The result: choosing the best food for your dog can be an overwhelming decision!
 Given that diet and nutrition play a crucial role in your dog’s overall health and you want the very best for your dog’s well-being, what exactly do you look for and how do you choose?